Get in touch for a free, no-obligation chat about how we might be able to help you.

 The Government introduced the Help to Buy schemes to help people get on the property ladder.
 The Equity Loan is open to those with just a 5% deposit who are buying a new build home.
 An interest-free 5-year loan from the government boosts the deposit up to 25% (45% in London).
 Self-Employed people are able to use the scheme, but finding a lender happy with just a year’s accounts may take some work.

 Another option is Shared Ownership, where you part-rent, part-buy a property.
 Again this is theoretically available to the newly Self-Employed if you can find a mortgage provider.
-Fortunately, Independent Mortgage Solutions can do all that research for you.
+Fortunately, IMS Financial can do all that research for you.

 Neither IMS (Watford) Ltd nor PRIMIS Mortgage Network is responsible for the accuracy of the information contained within the linked site

 How can a Mortgage Broker help?

 As Mortgage Brokers, IMS Financial compare hundreds of mortgage deals on your behalf across high street lenders and providers who specialise in mortgages for self-employed borrowers.